 And of course, there are many, many more …

-On the other hand – and this is important – each short story in such a collection also tells a full, complete story in itself.
+Each short story in a linked collection still tells a full, complete story in itself.

 Without this definite beginning, middle, and end of each short story, they become one and become chapters in a ‘real’ novel.